About

 The work has implications for indigenous and other social movements that seek tangible claims to land and identity.
 Addressing issues of transnational migration, displacement, and the growth of global economies, the work sheds light on social transformations associated with human movement and global connectivity.

-I am a sociocultural anthropologist who takes creative refuge in writing, exploring how people seek transformative reconnections with the environment, land, and community as part of decolonial and environmental movements.
-In doing so I study resurgences of production—from the recreation of craft objects, local food ways, and their ecologies, to large-scale infrastructural revivals, all of which become entangled with wider politics of decolonization and climate change.
-Projects are ongoing with artisans in Indigenous homelands of Sápmi in Fennoscandia and postcolonial Cyprus, and with communities across the circumpolar North anticipating an Arctic Silk Road.
+I am a sociocultural anthropologist who takes creative refuge in writing, exploring how people seek transformative reconnections with the environment, land, and community as part of cultural and environmental movements.
+In doing so I study resurgences of production—from the recreation of craft objects, local food ways, and their ecological relations, to large-scale infrastructural revivals, all of which become entangled with broader national and global politics.
+Collaborative projects are ongoing with craft artisans and artists in the Indigenous homelands of Sápmi in Fennoscandia and postcolonial Cyprus.
+I lead a Norwegian Research Council project on the anticipation of melting Arctic sea routes and large-scale infrastructures in Sápmi and across the circumpolar North.
 More broadly, I am interested in the underlying mechanisms of social change—the ways that people seek to transform themselves and society through embodied and material practice.
 I received my PhD at the University of Cambridge, and currently work as Assistant Professor in the Department of Anthropology and Climate Change Institute at the University of Maine.

 Contact me at natalia.magnani@maine.edu